-The Penn Payment Plan is a voluntary, interest-free installment plan designed for families who prefer to spread all or a portion of their educational expenses across five payments each semester.
-The plan runs from July through November for the fall semester and December through April for the spring semester.
-There is a $45 non-refundable enrollment fee each semester.
+The Penn Payment Plan is a voluntary, interest-free, automatic installment plan designed for families who prefer to spread all, or a portion of, their educational expenses across four or five payments each semester.
+Enrollment in a payment plan requires a $45 nonrefundable enrollment fee per plan.

-Plans are available for the fall and spring semesters, and you must re-enroll each semester, even if you previously participated in the plan.
-If a family member intends to set up a payment plan on your behalf, make sure you add them as an Authorized User in Penn.Pay.
+Plans are available for the fall and spring semesters, and students must re-enroll each semester, even if they previously participated in the plan.
+If a family member intends to set up a payment plan a student's behalf, the student must add them as an Authorized User in Penn.Pay.

-You can enroll (during the enrollment period) or review the status of their current payment plan, and make adjustments to their current payment plan on Penn.Pay.
+Students can enroll (during the enrollment period), review the status of their current payment plan, and make adjustments to their current payment plan on Penn.Pay.

 |Fall Semester||Spring Semester|